jimmy-park/openssl-cmake/README.md

 - `OPENSSL_USE_CCACHE`
   - Whenever you change this option, perform a fresh configuration (or just delete `CMakeCache.txt`)
 - `CPM_SOURCE_CACHE`
-  - Set to `/path/to/cache` to reuse downloaded source code
+  - Set path to reuse downloaded source code

 ## Usage